COVID-19 Update - 23 November 2020

-Doctors at Globe Medical Adelaide have shifted to delivering consults predominantly via telephone or video telehealth.
+Due to the increased risk of COVID-19 in South Australia, our doctors are delivering consults predominantly via telephone or video telehealth.
 A large proportion of routine medical care can safely be performed over telehealth.
-These measures are in place for your safety.

 Australian Government COVID-19 Health Alert